Louisreed/gtd/README.md

-# GTD: Container/stub site for django-todo
+# To Do App: Container/stub site for django-todo

 [Django-todo](https://github.com/shacker/django-todo) is a reusable app that can be plugged into any running Django project.
 If you don't have a handy Django project to plug it into, or just want a